HR Needs for Small Business: How Can HR Help Your Business

 The first step to creating the best HR team for your company is to assess the current situation your company is in, HR-wise.
 Look at the necessary HR functions and see if your company is currently performing them.
 Based on your assessment, create the HR processes that your company needs.

-Establish the HR team structure
+Establish the HR team structure.

 The next step to creating your HR team is to define the HR team structure.
 This step helps establish what your HR team needs and specific areas each member must have a specialty.
 Lastly, this helps determine how many members must comprise the team, and so forth.

-Fill skill gaps through recruitment
+Fill skill gaps through recruitment.

-Once the structure of the HR team has been established, it becomes clear what skills the member of the HR team must possess.
+Once the structure of the HR team has been established, it becomes clear what skills the members of the HR team must possess.
 Most often, it is necessary to recruit more people who possess the necessary skill set to complete the HR team and help lead the company to success.

 Establish the HR KPIs